Māngungu Mission

 Tour the mission house to see a copy of the original Treaty document signed here, and look for the names of well-known New Zealand pioneers on the cemetery gravestones.

-Be part of the annual commemorations of the Hokianga signing of Te Tiriti o Waitangi which occurs at Māngungu each year on 12 February.
+Be part of the very special annual commemorations of the Hokianga signing of Te Tiriti o Waitangi which occurs at Māngungu each year on 12 February.